geo-python/site/source/lessons/L2/git-basics.rst

 There are many different ways of using git, and you might want to try out using Git from the command line at some point.

 .. note::
-    You will need to know a couple of basic command line commands in order to use Git.
+    You will need to know a couple of basic command line commands in order to use Git from the command line.
 Code Academy's `list of command line commands <https://www.codecademy.com/articles/command-line-commands>`__ provides a good overview of commonly used commands for navigating trough files on the command line.
 For using Git on the command line, you should at least be familiar with these commands:

-    - **ls** - list contents of the current directory
+    - ``ls`` - list contents of the current directory
-    - **ls -a** - list contents of the current directory including hidden files
+    - ``ls -a`` - list contents of the current directory including hidden files
-    - **cd** - change directory
+    - ``cd`` - change directory.
+For example, ``cd exercises``
-    - **cd ..** -
+    - ``cd ..`` - move one directory up

 **Start a new Terminal session in JupyterLab** using the icon on the Launcher, or from *File* > *New* > *Terminal*.